The best online accountancy software for limited company contractors (2026)

 Fixed asset management

-Software with fixed asset tracking can provide audit trails, cost records, and automatic depreciation calculations – features that are particularly useful if your business owns equipment or other assets.
+Software with fixed asset tracking can provide audit trails, cost records, and automatic depreciation calculations.
+These features are particularly useful if your business owns equipment or other assets.

 Bank feeds and project tracking

 Most software now integrates directly with business bank accounts, automatically pulling in transactions.
-Some also support project-level accounting – ideal if you work on multiple jobs with varying costs or timescales.
+Some also support project-level accounting, which is ideal if you work on multiple jobs with varying costs or timescales.

 Check that your bank can integrate with your chosen software provider before you sign up.

-Many systems now also support receipt scanning via smartphone, with automatic line-item matching and tagging.
+Many systems now also support smartphone receipt scanning, with automatic line-item matching and tagging.

 Multi-platform access